Timeless Histories: Quantum Measurement and the Maximum Entropy Principle: Acknowledgments

-{\bf Aknowledgement} This research was performed at and used resources of the Center for Functional Nanomaterials, which is a U.S. DOE Office of Science User Facility, at Brookhaven National Laboratory under Contract No. DE-SC0012704.
+This research has been performed at the Center for Functional Nanomaterials (CFN), which is a U.S. Department of Energy Office of Science User Facility, at Brookhaven National Laboratory under Contract No. DE-SC0012704.